University Undergraduate Graduation Requirements

 |3.80–4.00||summa cum laude|

 The cumulative GPA for these designations is based on ASU resident coursework only.
-For example, ASU independent learning course grades are not calculated in the honors GPA.
 All designations of graduation with academic recognition are indicated on the diploma and the ASU transcript.
 Graduation with academic recognition applies only to undergraduate degrees.

 A student who has a baccalaureate degree from ASU and is pursuing a second baccalaureate degree at ASU (with a minimum of 30 hours of resident credit) is granted academic recognition on the second degree based on the credit hours earned subsequent to the posting of the first degree.
 If fewer than 56 credit hours are completed at ASU subsequent to completion of the first ASU degree, the level of academic recognition can be no higher than that obtained on the first degree.
 If 56 or more credit hours are completed at ASU after completion of the first ASU degree, the level of academic recognition is based on the GPA earned for the second ASU degree.
-Inquiries about graduation with academic recognition may be directed to the graduation office at 480-965-3256.
+Inquiries about graduation with academic recognition may be directed to University Registrar Services.

 The student seeking a second baccalaureate degree must meet admission criteria for that degree.
 After conferral of the first degree, a minimum of 30 credit hours in resident credit courses at ASU must be successfully completed to earn the second baccalaureate degree.
 The student must meet all degree and university requirements of the second degree.

-Students who wish to use courses taken while in graduate nondegree status towards a second bachelor’s degree may have up to 15 credit hours applied towards this degree.
+Students who wish to use courses taken while in graduate nondegree status toward a second bachelor’s degree may have up to 15 credit hours applied toward this degree.

-More than one baccalaureate degree may be pursued concurrently if prior approval is given by the standards committees of the colleges offering the degrees.
+More than one baccalaureate degree may be pursued concurrently if prior approval is given by the standards committees of the colleges or schools offering the degrees.
 Students may receive concurrent degrees if they meet the minimum requirements for both degrees.
-For additional information, please see the glossary description found here.
+Specific combinations of degree may be deemed inappropriate due to high curricular overlap.

 eAdvisor ensures that students get off to a good start and stay on track toward graduation by helping them find a major that fits their talents and career goals and then monitors progress.
-Students use eAdvisor to:
+Students use eAdvisor to do the following: